-Stephan Martin, M.S., is an astronomer, educator, and writer who has taught astronomy and physics at colleges and educational centers across the U.S. for over twenty-five years.
+Stephan Martin, is an astronomer, educator, and writer who has taught astronomy and physics at colleges and educational centers across the U.S. for over thirty years.

-Currently Professor of Astronomy at Bristol Community College in southeastern Massachusetts and Adjunct Professor of Psychology and Holistic Studies at John F Kennedy University, he graduated with honors from Colgate University and earned his M.S. in physics and astronomy from the University of Wyoming.
-His graduate and subsequent astronomical research has focused on dark matter, infrared studies of spiral galaxies, and observations of the solar corona.
-He has worked for the Space Telescope Science Institute, and has also been supervisor of the Williams College observatory, where he participated in research expeditions around the world to study and observe solar eclipses.
+He graduated with honors in physics and astronomy from Colgate University and did his graduate work at the University of Wyoming.
+His astronomical research has focused on dark matter, infrared studies of spiral galaxies, and visual observations of the solar corona.
+He has worked as an instrument specialist for the Space Telescope Science Institute, and has also been supervisor of the Williams College observatory, where he participated in research expeditions around the world to study and observe solar eclipses.

 With a background in both science and the humanities, he has also been active in exploring and promoting interdisciplinary approaches to exploring the universe.
 He attended the graduate program in Philosophy, Cosmology, and Consciousness studies at the California Institute of Integral Studies in San Francisco, California, and has been core faculty in the graduate-level Consciousness, Healing, and Ecology program at New College of California, where he helped design an innovative curriculum that integrates rigorous academic work with personal and cultural transformation.

 His current research and writing focuses on the transformative potential of the insights of modern science and their integration into personal experience and everyday life.
 He continues to lead innovative and learning programs in educational, holistic, and nontraditional learning settings that explore the innovative results of modern cosmology with the insights and practices of the world’s spiritual and indigenous traditions.